 - Lip scrubs: Lip scrubs can give you a temporary plump by exfoliating your lips and causing mild swelling in the process.
-While you should be careful as this can dry out your lips (so be sure to apply plenty of moisturizers after), it is generally safe as long as you don’t scrub too hard and will give you a temporary plump.
+While you should be careful as this can dry out your lips (so be sure to apply plenty of moisturizer after), it is generally safe as long as you don’t scrub too hard and will give you a temporary plump.

 - Stay hydrated: You may have noticed a difference between the size of your lips before and after you apply some lip balm to your dry lips.
 When our lips are dry, they tend to look smaller and lose their brightness.
 Try to stay hydrated and moisturize your lips to keep them fresh and naturally plump.

 DIY lip fillers summed up:

 The hyaluron pen has been advertised as a safe and effective alternative method to fill your lips with hyaluronic acid without using the traditional technique of injections.
 After multiple botched outcomes and bad reviews, the FDA released a warning to avoid this dangerous needle free filler due to it’s array of possible risks and side effects, including bruising, swelling, lumps, bumps, clogged blood vessels, and more serious side effects including tissue necrosis.
 The hyaluron pen is not approved by the FDA, but is legally sold online and by certain providers at some day spas.
 People can administer the treatment on themselves at home, and are even offered courses online and in people’s personal homes by untrained individuals with no medical experience.